-It is that time of year again wherein approximately 160 countries celebrate Christmas.
+It is that time of year again when many countries celebrate Christmas.

-Write down what emotion you are experiencing; Sad, left out, lonely, longing for closeness to family, missing a parent of loved one who is deceased, etc. Next, write down what triggered the emotion.
+Write down what emotion you are experiencing: sadness, feeling left out, loneliness, longing for closeness to family, missing a parent of a loved one who is deceased, etc. Next, write down what triggered the emotion.

 Look at your list of emotions, triggers and reasons and think of ways to recreate a situation or activity that may help dissipate this feeling of being down or feeling a bit depressed.